takenet/textc-csharp/README.md

 > remind   me  to   fix  my   keyboard
 Reminder 'fix my keyboard' added successfully for 'someday'

+> add reminder
+What do you want to be reminded ?
+> to drink a coffee
+Reminder 'drink a coffee' added successfully for 'someday'

+> remind me tomorrow
+What do you want to be reminded tomorrow?
+> to do the laundry
+Reminder 'do the laundry' added successfully for 'tomorrow'

 > reminders
 Reminders for someday:
 * write some unit tests for the library
 * fix my keyboard
+* drink a coffee

 Reminders for today:
 * pay my bills

 Reminders for tomorrow:
 * learn to write in english
+* do the laundry

 > todai reminders
 Reminders for today: